-The display now reads an C-weighted, slow average reading of $84.5 \, dBC$ (re $20 \, \mu Pa$).
+The display now reads a Cweighted, slow average reading of $84.5 \, dBC$ (re $20 \, \mu Pa$ ).
 The level is also shown on a semi-analog bar graph.
-Parameters 39-43 affect these values and parameters 45-47 effect the Current SLM.
+Parameters 39-43 affect these values and parameters 45-47effect the Current SLM.

-The L{min} and L{max} for the current reading at the current time are displayed in the first screen.
+The $L{min}$ and $L{max}$ for the current reading at the current time are displayed in the first screen.
 Notice that the current sound pressure level continues to read in the upper left corner and fluctuates.
-Note that even in the stop mode the Model 812 continues to monitor SPL while in this window.
+Note that even in the stop mode the Model 820 continues to monitor SPL while in this window.

-Notice the space beneath "88.4" in this screen.
-The "" are in an area where six fields of information are available.
+The space beneath "88.4" in this screen, where the "\\\\" are located, is a field where six items of information are available.
 Respectively, with the controlling parameter, these are listed to the left.
-If these parameter values have been triggered, the "" will appear to indicate that the record contains information related to that occurrence.
+If these parameter values have been triggered, the "\" will appear to indicate that the record contains information related to that occurrence.